mecha-cms/x.view/README.md

 Release Notes
 -------------

+### 2.4.1

+ - Added more secure write condition.
+Trying to cancel the stats update when something have gone wrong such as dropped internet connection or file writing error caused by memory usage limit.

 ### 2.4.0

  - Ignore page views counter on certain cases, such as when the page is visited via JavaScript AJAX or via HTML5 prefetch elements.